5l1v3r1/shellcodes-6/README.md

 # shellcodes

-A collection of shellcodes as educational and training purpose
+A collection of shellcodes for educational and training purpose